David Haye fuels new throuple rumours after Una Healy split

 Taking to his Instagram stories on Monday, David shared a photo of Sian and a model named Danielle.

-Sian and Daniellie appear to have attended Notting Hill Carnival together in London, where they watched It Wasn’t Me singer Shaggy perform a set.
+Sian and Danielle appear to have attended Notting Hill Carnival together in London, where they watched It Wasn’t Me singer Shaggy perform a set.

 Captioning the post, David referred to both women as ‘my girls’, sparking rumours that he was involved in yet another throuple relationship.